sdmalek44/job_tracker/README.md

 ### Analysis

-* The user can visit `/companies?sort=location` to view a list of the companies with their respective jobs sorted by `city`.
+* The user can visit `/jobs?sort=location` to view a list of the jobs sorted by `city`.
 * The user can visit `/dashboard` to see
 * A count of jobs by `level_of_interest`
 * The top three companies ranked by average level of interest along with their respective average level of interest.
-* A count of jobs by `location` with a link to visit a page with companies only in that location.
-The url should be `/companies?location=Denver`.
+* A count of jobs by `location` with a link to visit a page with jobs only in that location.
+The url should be `/jobs?location=Denver`.
 * The user can visit `/jobs?sort=interest` to view a list of the jobs sorted by `level_of_interest`.

 ## Extensions: